JoosepAlviste/JoosepAlviste.github.io/pages/projects/serieslist.md

 The results for the tests are sent to Codecov so that code coverage and other test related statistics can be viewed there.
-If these tests pass, the deployment process is triggered, which uses SSH to log into the Docker droplet, executes a Git pull in the project folder and runs database migrations.
+If these tests pass, the deployment process is triggered, which uses SSH to log into the DigitalOcean droplet, executes a Git pull in the project folder and runs database migrations.